calledit/google_form_javascript_css/README.md

 ## Usage
-Upload **index.php, example.php and proxy.php** to a webserver that supports php.
+Upload **form.php and example.php** to a webserver that supports php.
 To add CSS and javascript to your google form edit the example.php file

 ### Example